This blog was updated on 11/6/23.

-No single ventilator mode has proven better than another for ARDS patients.
-An assist-control, volume-cycled ventilator mode was used in the ARDS Network trial.
+No single ventilator mode has proven better than another for patients with ARDS.

-- TV = Start at 8 mL/kg of the predicted body weight (PBW).
+- TV = Start at 6 mL/kg predicted body weight (PBW).
 Monitor end-inspiratory plateau pressure!
-Maintain it at ≤30 cm H2O.
+Adjust TV to maintain it at ≤ 30 cm H2O.

 - Inspiratory flow = Start at 60 L/minute.

-- PEEP: The PEEP is determined using a nomogram of Fi O2 and achieving the PaO2 goal of 55–80 mmHg.
+- PEEP: The PEEP is determined using a nomogram of Fi O2 to achieve a PaO2 goal of 55–80 mmHg.
 For more information, see the NIH NHLBI ARDS Clinical Network Mechanical Ventilation Protocol.

-Novel therapies (e.g., GM-CSF, stem cells, nitric oxide, surfactant, ketoconazole) have not been demonstrated to improve survival.
+Novel therapies (e.g., granulocyte-macrophage colonystimulating factor [GM-CSF], stem cells, nitric oxide, surfactant, ketoconazole) and empiric neuromuscular blockade have not been demonstrated to improve survival.

-Recent meta-analysis suggests a survival benefit from prone positioning, a.k.a. proning.
-The 2013 large PROSEVA multicenter trial demonstrated a survival benefit with early initiation of prolonged (16 hours) proning.
+A metaanalysis demonstrated a survival benefit from prone positioning, a.k.a. proning.
+The 2013 PROSEVA trial demonstrated a survival benefit with early initiation of prolonged (16 hours) proning.
 Issues around proning:

-- Data supports increasing the PaO2/Fi O2 ratio with prone positioning, which stabilizes the anterior chest wall, causing improved physiology and recruitment of previously unused alveolar units.
+- Data supports increasing the PaO2/Fi O2 ratio with prone positioning, which stabilizes the anterior chest wall, improving physiology and recruitment of previously unused alveolar units.

-- The prone position was found to get the heart off of the left lower lobe and help with expansion.
+- The prone position displaces the heart from the left lower lobe and improves lung expansion.

-The goal in an ARDS patient is to maintain adequate tissue oxygenation—maintaining the SaO2 > 88%.
+The goal is to maintain adequate tissue oxygenation by maintaining the SaO2 > 88%.
 Do not worry so much about the PaCO2.
-Allow hypercapnia to develop.
-The resultant acidosis can be corrected by any of the following:
+Hypercapnia with the resultant respiratory acidosis can be corrected by any of the following: